ABBA tribute group comes to VPAC

-ABBA tribute group comes to the Venice Performing Arts Center Saturday, March 21 at 7 p.m.
+VENICE — ABBA tribute group comes to the Venice Performing Arts Center at 7 p.m.
+March 21.

 Dancing Dream: A Tribute to ABBA pays homage to the greatest pop super-group from Sweden.
 Their performance electrifies audiences of all ages with the best hits such as “Mamma Mia,” “Dancing Queen,” “Take a Chance,” “Fernand,” “Waterloo” and more.